-- Properties with a rateable value between £12,000 and £17,999 will not receive an additional rate reduction, but will pay rates based on the lower multiplier of 46.2p (rather than 47.1p).
+- Properties with a rateable value between £15,000 and £51,000 will not receive an additional rate reduction, but will pay rates based on the lower multiplier rather than the standard multiplier.

 Should your circumstances change, such as occupation of an additional property or an increase in rateable value, you must notify us within 4 weeks or you could lose your relief entitlement.